The carburetor is essential to keep your zero-turn running by regulating the fuel-to-air mixture released to form a combustion in the engine cylinder.

 Cleaning Your Zero Turn Carburetor is Unsuccessful

-This is a great reference to bookmark and keep on hand to quickly identify items you should check on your zero turn when you encounter a problem.
-This guide directs your to more in depth guides to help you repair your mower.
+This is a great reference to bookmark and keep on hand to quickly identify items you should check on your zero-turn when you encounter a problem.
+This guide directs you to more in-depth guides to help you repair your mower.

 A guide to point you in the right direction when looking for a fuel restriction.